awsdocs/amazon-ecs-developer-guide/doc_source/task_cannot_pull_image.md

 594M    /var/lib/docker/devicemapper/mnt/c8e3010e36ce4c089bf286a623699f5233097ca126ebd5a700af023a5127633d/rootfs/data/logs
 ...
 ```
-In some cases, like this example above, the root volume may be filled out by a running container\.
+In some cases, similar to the preceding example, the root volume might be filled out by a running container\.
 If the container is using the default `json-file` log driver without a `max-size` limit, it may be that the log file is responsible for most of that space used\.
 You can use the `docker ps` command to verify which container is using the space by mapping the directory name from the output above to the container ID\.
 For example:

 ```
 CONTAINER ID   IMAGE                            COMMAND             CREATED             STATUS              PORTS                            NAMES
 50501b5f4cbf   amazon/amazon-ecs-agent:latest   "/agent"            4 days ago          Up 4 days                                            ecs-agent
 ```
 By default, when using the `json-file` log driver, Docker captures the standard output \(and standard error\) of all of your containers and writes them in files using the JSON format\.
-You are able to set the `max-size` as a log driver option, which prevents the log file from taking up too much space\.
+You can set the `max-size` as a log driver option, which prevents the log file from taking up too much space\.
 For more information, see [Configure logging drivers](https://docs.docker.com/config/containers/logging/json-file/) in the Docker documentation\.
 The following is a container definition snippet showing how to use this option:

 ```